-- Fully completed Event Registration Form 5 days submitted prior to event to the Assistant Director of Student Engagement and IFC/Panhel Risk Management Officers.
+- Fully completed Event Registration Form 5 days submitted prior to event to the Assistant Dean of Student Affairs and IFC/Panhel Risk Management Officers.

 - Guest list should be submitted via email no later than noon the day prior to the event.
 Members of host sponsor/co-sponsoring organizations may be listed separately from non-member guests.
 The guest list must clearly show the name, birth date and/or age of all invited.
 The OIC must appear at the top of the guest list in BOLD.
 Using Chapter Rosters or Facebook lists to generate guest lists is prohibited.

-- A meeting with Chapter’s Sober Officer, RIST Management/Social Chair, and Task Management Officer of IFC/Panhel is mandatory within 5 days of event.
+- A meeting with Chapter’s Officer in Charge, Chapter’s Risk Management/Social Chair and Risk Management Officer of IFC/Panhel is mandatory at least 5 days prior to event.

 What guidelines does IFC/Panhel expect Chapters to follow when hosting an event?

 - Fraternities are prohibited from having any presence of alcohol products above 15% ABV in any chapter facility or at any chapter event, except when served by a licensed third-party vendor.

 - No one under 21 years of age will be sold or served alcoholic beverages or allowed to consume alcohol on Chapter property or at Chapter hosted/sponsored events.